-Take a look at this list of brand new journal prompts for daily writing outlined below.
+Take a look at this list of brand fabulous daily journal prompts for writing listed below.
 I hope you’ll love these ideas to write about as much as I do!

 - Write about your earliest memory.
 Why do you feel this memory has stuck with you for all of these years?